AbhinavVarma02/POWER-BI-PROJECTS/README.md

 # POWER-BI-PROJECTS
-This repository contains my power Bi projects
+This repository contains my power Bi Recap from basics